alphagov/styleguides/pull-requests.md

 - If you're changing documentation, always use a spell checker before pushing.
   We don't always expect comments in code to be free of errors, but we hold documentation to the same standard as anything else we publish
+- If there are several PRs that you would like to be reviewed and merged together (eg frontend and backend changes, or endpoint and adapter changes), cross-link the PRs by referencing the other PR in a comment or the PR description
 - Use separate commits for formatting, refactoring, etc - change the functionality, commit, then refactor